Best practices and guidelines for S3 Object Lambda

 When S3 Object Lambda invokes your specified Lambda function, you are responsible for ensuring that any data that is overwritten or deleted from Amazon S3 by your specified Lambda function or application is intended and correct.

 You can use S3 Object Lambda only to perform operations on objects.
 You cannot use S3 Object Lambda to perform other Amazon S3 operations, such as modifying or deleting buckets.
-For a complete list of S3 operations that support access points, see Access point compatibility with S3 operations.
+For a complete list of S3 operations that support access points, see Access points compatibility with S3 operations.

-In addition to this list, Object Lambda Access Points do not support the POST Object
+In addition to this list, Object Lambda Access Points do not support the POST Object,

-(as the source), and SelectObjectContent
+CopyObject (as the source), and SelectObjectContent API operations.

 AWS services used in connection with S3 Object Lambda